rkooyenga/git-spring/README.md

 ``http://gitspring.app.raykooyenga.com/?type=js&link=[link to raw javascript url on github]`` You can leave off the *type* argument if you wish and the service will determine the filetype by the file's name.
 Or you can use it force a mix and match such as read a js file as html or an html file as css.
 Why?
 Idk.
 Just because.

+Common use case is as above, to link to a javascript or css file here to use inside your page.
+However another useful thing it does is serve html.
+Meaning you can append the ``gitspring.app.raykooyenga.com`` with the link to say an html file in a Gist, and it will serve the Gist like it was being hosted on a domain.
+Pretty useful.

 Valid file types handled are:
 javascript
 css